Méric Casaubon: Controversy

 In A Treatise Concerning Enthusiasme (1655), Casaubon wrote against enthusiasm, and circumscribed the domain of the supernatural.
-The next year he produced an edition of John Dee, portraying him as having dealings with the Devil.
+The next year he produced an edition of John Dee, portraying him as having had dealings with the Devil.
 The background is of orthodox Anglicans wishing to discredit the sectarian Protestants of the period; but also to validate the existence of spirits to atheists.
 Casaubon was in touch with Nicholas Bernard about the Dee manuscript.
 Following the Restoration, Casaubon wrote supporting the traditional theories of witchcraft.
 He was in fact operating on several fronts: as well as attacking those who would deny the supernatural entirely, and limiting the role of reason in faith, he defended humanist learning against the claims for the new natural philosophy, emanating from figures in the Royal Society who saw it as completely replacing the old learning.